pydio/pydio-doc-admin-guide/2_running_cells_in_production/6_upgrades/2_versions_details.md

 ## Cells v4

 Major codebase changes for embracing Go Modules, upgrading dependencies, and simplifying microservices framework to ease cluster deployments.
 Upgrade is done by In-App Tool, but there are a couple of important notes:

+### 1 - Backup
- - As any major version, make sure to have a good backup of your MySQL database as well as your CELLS_WORKING_DIR content, except for the actual data but including the `.minio.sys` folder if possible.
+As any major version, make sure to have a good backup of your MySQL database as well as your CELLS_WORKING_DIR content, except for the actual data but including the `.minio.sys` folder if possible.

+### 2 - Authentification Tokens refreshed
- - Hydra JWKs will be regenerated in the DB, with the effect of invalidating all existing authentication tokens.
+Hydra JWKs will be regenerated in the DB, with the effect of invalidating all existing authentication tokens.
 As a result, **you will be logged out after upgrade**, and if you are using Personal Access Tokens, you will have to regenerate new ones.
+Other applications like CellsSync will require re-authentication as well (see below).

+### 3 - Cells Sites configuration

- - **Cells Sites Bind Address should not use a domain name anymore, except for a TLS setup with Let's Encrypt**.
-A bind address requires a binding PORT which will be the port your application will listen to (use standard port for Let's Encrypt), and a binding HOST that will either be a _Network Interface IP_, hostname, or domain name in the case of Let's Encrypt.
+Except for a TLS Let's Encrypt setup, Cells Sites **"Bind Addresses" should now not use a domain name anymore**.

+A bind address requires a binding PORT which will be the port your application will listen to (use standard port for Let's Encrypt), and a binding HOST that will either be a _Network Interface IP_, hostname (or domain name in the case of Let's Encrypt).
 If you have connection issue after upgrade, make sure to edit sites to bind to e.g. `0.0.0.0:8080` instead of `domain.name:8080` (using `cells configure sites` or by simply editing the `pydio.json` file).

-For a TLS setup with Let's Encrypt, the domain name *must* be used with the standard port 443 (other addresses *can* be used for alternate access only).
-The ACME challenge requires this.
+For a TLS setup with Let's Encrypt, the domain name *must* be used with the standard port 443 (other addresses *can* be used for alternate access only), as required by the ACME challenge.

+### 4 - CellsSync client compatibility

+An important change introduced in v4 creates a compatibility issue between specific server versions and CellsSync versions.
+Please refer to the [Connect Desktop Sync](./connect-desktop-sync) section to learn more.

+_**TL;DR:**_

+ - If you do not plan to upgrade, do not upgrade Cells Sync either.
+ - If you do upgrade to v4, do upgrade Cells Sync, and you will also have to launch [a specific processing](../developer-guide/cells-admin-datasource-rehash) on your server datasources.

-### Collation issues
+### 5 - Collation issues at upgrade

 While upgrading to Cells v4 from an older version, you might get this warning: